kleferbe/multizone-thermostat/README.md

 * min_target_temp (Optional): Lower limit temperature setpoint.
 Default heat=14, cool=20
 * max_target_temp (Optional): Upper limit temperature setpoint.
 Default for heat=24, cool=35
 * initial_target_temp (Optional): Initial setpoint at start.
 Default for heat=19, cool=28
 * extra_presets (Optional): A list of custom presets.
 Needs to be in to form of a list of name and value.
 Defining 'extra_presets' will make away preset available. default no preset mode available.
+Built-in presets `none`, `summer` and `emergency` do not need to be listed here.

-* passive_switch_duration (Optional): specifiy per switch the maximum time before forcing toggle to avoid jammed valve.
+* passive_switch_duration (Optional): Maximum idle time before a valve is flushed.
 Specify a time period.
 Default is not activated.
+  - Satellite (stand-alone): applies to that valve.
+  - Master: idle threshold used when selecting which satellites to flush.
+The master's own switch (often an `input_boolean`) is **not** toggled for anti-calc.
-* passive_switch_opening_time (Optional): specify the minium opening time of valve when running passive switch operation.
-Specify a time period.
+* passive_switch_opening_time (Optional): How long to keep the valve open during a flush.
 Default 1 minute.
+  - Satellite: duration of that valve's flush (also used by `stuck_prevention` on the satellite).
+  - Master: delay before starting the **next** satellite (`opening_time + gap`).
+Keep this equal to the satellite opening time so flushes do not overlap unless `gap` is negative.
+* passive_switch_gap (Optional): Extra delay between sequential master flushes, added to `passive_switch_opening_time`.
+Default 0.
+May be negative (overlap / thermal actuator lag).
+Must not be smaller than `-passive_switch_opening_time` (that value starts all due circuits at once).

 #### on-off mode (Optional) (sub of hvac mode)